Your Directors present their 19th Annual Report together with the Audited financialstatements of your Company for the year ended 31st March 2020.

 Your Company has in place adequate internal financial controls with reference to theFinancial Statements commensurate with the size scale and complexity of its operations.

 In accordance with the requirements of Section 143(3) (i) of the Companies Act 2013the Statutory Auditors have confirmed the adequacy and operating effectiveness of theinternal financial control systems over financial reporting.

 29. FRAUD REPORTING

 During the year no fraud whether actual suspected or alleged was reported to theBoard of Directors.

 30. PREVENTION OF SEXUAL HARRASSMENT AT WORKPLACE

 The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal)Act 2013.
 Internal Complaints Committee (ICC) has been set up to redress complaintsreceived regarding sexual harassment.
 All employees (permanent on probation contractualtemporary and employees on third party payroll) are covered under this Policy.
-During theyear under review No complaint with allegations of sexual harassment was filed during theyear under review which was disposed-off as per the provisions of The Sexual Harassmentof Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and as of 31stMarch 2019 no complaint was pending.
+During theyear under review No complaint with allegations of sexual harassment was filed during theyear under review under the provisions of The Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and as of 31st March 2020 no complaintwas pending.

 31. CAUTIONARY STATEMENT